 His last assignments including working as assistant novice master, while based at St. Patrick’s Parish in Kankakee, and ultimately at St. Viator Parish in Chicago before his retirement in 2008.

 Visitation for Br.
 Barth took place Feb.
 26 at Lauterburg-Oehler Funeral Home, 2000 E. Northwest Highway in Arlington Heights.
 A Mass of Christian burial was celebrated at 11 a.m.
 Feb.
 27, at Our Lady of the Wayside Parish, 434 W. Park St. in Arlington Heights.
-Interment will be at Queen of Heaven Cemetery in Hillside.
+IHe was interred at Queen of Heaven Cemetery in Hillside.

 Updated March 1, 2019